 A question I'm often asked is whether I have any advice for aspiring writers.
 The answer is a resounding "yes."
 That's one of the reasons I've developed so many workshops for writers.
 (See the Workshops tab for more information.)

-I've also had the privilege of doing guest blogs on a number of writing-related subjects and wanted to share them with you along with recommendations for my favorite craft books.
+I've also blogged on a number of writing-related subjects and wanted to share those posts with you along with recommendations for my favorite craft books.
 I hope you'll find this information helpful.

 Meeting Deadlines - Whether you're a published author with a contractual deadline or an aspiring author who wants to have an entry ready for a contest, it's critical to know how to meet -- or even beat -- deadlines.
 How?
 Here are a few suggestions.